- Coleus is a perennial and an annual that can be classified as a herb or succulent as well.

 Is Coleus Poisonous?

-Coleus is toxic and shouldn’t be eaten by humans, dogs, cats, and horses.
-It’s because coleus contains diterpene coleonol and coleon O compounds that are toxic.
+Coleus is toxic and shouldn’t be eaten by humans, dogs, cats, or horses because coleus contains diterpene coleonol and coleon O compounds that are toxic.

-It’s unlikely to be fatal, but if it’s ingested, it causes abdominal cramps, vomiting, and diarrhea.
-Its sap and leaves can cause irritation, too, so it’s best to use gloves when you’re handling coleus.
+Eating coleus is unlikely to be fatal, but if it’s ingested, it causes abdominal cramps, vomiting, and diarrhea.
+Its sap and leaves can cause irritation, too, so it’s best to use gloves when handling coleus.

 Can Coleus Be A Houseplant?